IyarLin/R-advantages-over-python/README.md

 open a pull request.

 **I encourage the reader to point out cases where I’m wrong** - for example when better ways to perform a task in python exist.
-I’ve started compiling a of cases where python might be a better solution than R but it’s relatively short.
+A appreciate the feedback.

 Note this repo has a [discussions section](https://github.com/IyarLin/r-is-better-than-python-for-ds/discussions)